the-anna-project/annad/doc/concept/connection.md

 ---

 ###### map input sequence to information ID
-When having an input sequence given it needs to be registered.
-An input sequence represents some externally provided information as it is in the first place.
-Over time input sequences are broken down into their separate features based on their usage.
+When having an input sequence given it needs to be mapped to an information ID.
+An input sequence represents some externally provided information.
 The following key maps an input sequence to an information ID.

+  TODO what implications does it have to store input sequences as they are?
+Why not reusing and breaking down to features?

 ```
 <prefix>:input-sequence:information-id:<input-sequence>    <information-id>